The Rutles: Later history

 In 2002, Idle made The Rutles 2: Can't Buy Me Lunch, which remained unreleased for a year.
 The film employs unused footage from the previous Rutles film, and features an even bigger number of celebrity interviews discussing the band's influence.
 This was met with mixed reactions from fans, particularly because no new footage of the Rutles was filmed.
-The DVD had yet to be released in the UK as of February 2014.

 McQuickly and Nasty have cameos in the 2004 graphic novel, Superman: True Brit, co-written by former Monty Python's Flying Circus member John Cleese.

 In 2007, a reissue of Archaeology included a new Rutles track called "Rut-a-lot" (a jab at Idle's stage show Spamalot) which is simply a live medley of songs from the first Rutles album.

 On 17 March 2008, all four movie Rutles (Innes, Idle, Fataar and Halsey) reunited for the first time at a 30th anniversary screening of All You Need Is Cash at the Egyptian Theatre in Hollywood.
 The event included a question and answer session and performance by members of the tribute show "Rutlemania" which ran for a week at the Ricardo Montalbán Theatre in Hollywood before doing a week in NYC at the Blender Gramercy Theater.
 The "Rutlemania" live show was conceived and written by Eric Idle which starred the Beatles tribute group the Fab Four as "The Pre-Fab Four" Rutles.

 In February 2009, on his website InnesBookOfRecords.Com, Innes released what he referred to as "Ron Nasty's Final Song", titled "Imitation Song", a parody of "Imagine".
 This was also Innes's first and only entry in the Masters of Song-Fu competition run by Quick Stop Entertainment.

 On 9 February 2014, Idle reprised his narrator persona from All You Need Is Cash as part of The Night That Changed America: A Grammy Salute to The Beatles, noting how the Rutles had made their American debut 50 years earlier, and it was an amazing coincidence the Beatles were there the same day.
 He then lent straight narration to biographical sketches of the Beatles' early lives.

 On 29 December 2019, Innes died of a heart attack at the age of 75, and the Rutles disbanded shortly afterwards.
 In his final interview before his death, Innes expressed enthusiasm about either a late 2019 U.S. tour or a 2020 spring tour for the Rutles.